porres/pd-cyclone/README.md

 -------

-Copyright © 2003-2025 - Krzysztof Czaja, Hans-Christoph Steiner, Fred Jan Kraan, Alexandre Porres, Derek Kwan, Matt Barber and others.
+Copyright © 2003-2026 - Krzysztof Czaja, Hans-Christoph Steiner, Fred Jan Kraan, Alexandre Porres, Derek Kwan, Matt Barber and others.

 This work is free.
 You can redistribute it and/or modify it under the terms of the BSD-3-Clause (aka Revised BSD License).
 See License.txt <https://github.com/porres/pd-cyclone/blob/cyclone0.4/LICENSE.txt> and <https://opensource.org/licenses/BSD-3-Clause> for more details.

 -------

-Current Release: Cyclone 0.9-3 (this release needs at least Pd Vanilla 0.55-0)
+Current Release: Cyclone 0.9-4 (this release needs at least Pd Vanilla 0.56-2)

-Released May 16th 2025
+Released February 21st 2026

 Find Cyclone's latest releases at: https://github.com/porres/pd-cyclone/releases or directly via Pd's external manager (Help => Find Externals).
 Please report bugs at https://github.com/porres/pd-cyclone/issues.